South Georgia and the South Sandwich Islands: Economy

 Commercial sealing occurred on the islands between 1817 and 1909.
 During that period 20 visits are recorded by sealing vessels.

 Economic activity in South Georgia and the South Sandwich Islands is limited.
 The territory has revenues of £6.3 million, 80% of which is derived from fishing licences (2020 figures).
 Other sources of revenue are the sale of postage stamps and coins, tourism, and customs and harbour dues.

 Fishing

 Fishing takes place around South Georgia and in adjacent waters in some months of the year, with fishing licences sold by the territory for Patagonian toothfish, cod icefish and krill.
 Fishing licences bring in millions of pounds a year, most of which is spent on fishery protection and research.
 All fisheries are regulated and managed in accordance with the Convention for the Conservation of Antarctic Marine Living Resources (CCAMLR) system.

 In 2001 the South Georgia government was cited by the Marine Stewardship Council for its sustainable Patagonian toothfish fishery, certifying that South Georgia met the MSC's environmental standards.
 The certificate places limits on the timing and quantity of Patagonian toothfish that may be caught.

+Fisheries and environmental protection is the responsibility of the Government of South Georgia and the South Sandwich Islands (GSGSSI) which contracts with Workboat Services Limited (WBS), a Falkland Islands company, to operate the vessel MV Pharos SG in the South Georgia & South Sandwich Islands Maritime Zone.
+The current contract for that service runs until 2028.